-In order to participate in the dual enrollment/MOWR program, students must complete all of the following:
+In order to participate in the MOWR program, you must complete the following:

-Consult with their Dual Enrollment/MOWR Coordinator to discuss their college course schedule and to register.
+Once admitted to the college or university, you should consult with the Dual Enrollment/MOWR Coordinator to discuss your course schedule and to register.
 Some colleges and universities may require their dual enrollment/MOWR students to attend new student orientation in order to register.
 While the MOWR Course Directory provides many course options, actual course selection will include consideration of the following:

 - Mandatory course prerequisites and co-requisites;

-- Course placement evaluation (which may include a placement test);
+- Course placement evaluation (which may require you to take a placement test);

 - College course scheduling and seat availability;

-- Student’s anticipated college major and academic interests; and,
+- Your anticipated college major and academic interests; and,

-- The student and high school counselor must complete and submit a MOWR program application in order for the student to be eligible for MOWR funding.
-The MOWR program application is separate from the MOWR Student Participation Agreement form (see the third bullet above) and separate from the college/university admission application (see the fourth bullet above).
+You and your high school counselor must complete and submit a MOWR program application in order to receive MOWR funding.
+The MOWR program application is typically completed on GAfutures.org and is separate from the MOWR Student Participation Agreement form and the college or university admission application.
 Students without a completed MOWR program application will be responsible for all tuition and fees resulting from their dual enrollment participation as well as for the full cost of their textbooks.
-Additional information on the MOWR program application can be found on the Application Procedure for the Move on When Ready Program page on GAfutures.
+Additional information on the MOWR program application can be found on the Application Procedure for the Move on When Ready Program page on the GAfutures website.